pewpewlive/hybroid-docs/src/content/docs/get-started/what-is-hybroid.md

 <!-- - Native support for PewPew Marketplace -->
 <!-- - Integrated language server -->

-However, Hybroid does come with certain limitations:
+However, Hybroid Live does come with certain limitations:
 - Not beginner-friendly
 - No support for Lua interoperability